When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding: Setup and Assumptions

 This assumption is again mild in survey data.
 There exist well-established and reliable survey measures for a large variety of constructs.
 For instance, the International Personality Item Pool \citep[IPIP;][]{goldberg1999} is a pool of more than~250 personality scales.
 It is in general recommended to use well-established measures to ensure a highly reliable measurement \citep[p.~150]{babbie2020}.
 The reliability of a measurement can be estimated in multiple ways, such as Cronbach's alpha, McDonald's omega and variations thereof, as well as the $H$~coefficient \citep[see, e.g.,][for a description of these and other reliability measures]{mcneish2018}.
 Hence, this assumption is satisfied when the survey data are collected with measures of high reliability. \end{assumption}

 \begin{assumption} The survey design precludes responses in (fixed) recurring patterns, meaning that such patterns are indicative of invariable careless responding.

-One way to satisfy this assumption is through randomization of the survey items, which is common practice in surveys in the social and behavioral sciences.
-If it is desirable to keep items of the same construct together to reduce the burden on respondents, as is often the case in organizational surveys, one may randomize the order of items within each construct, and randomize the order of constructs (or groups of constructs, if related constructs should be presented together).
+One way to satisfy this assumption is through randomization of the survey items, which is common practice in surveys in the behavioral sciences.
+If it is desirable to keep items of the same construct together to reduce the burden on respondents, one may randomize the order of items within each construct, and randomize the order of constructs (or groups of constructs, if related constructs should be presented together).
 The use of negatively keyed items may also be beneficial. \end{assumption}

 \begin{assumption} Participants begin the survey as attentive respondents by providing accurate and truthful responses.
 As the survey progresses, some (possibly none or all) participants start responding carelessly and continue to do so for the remainder of the survey.